codeuniversity/smag-mvp/api/README.md

 ## Testing
 1. `docker-compose up`
 1. initialize the Database with `make init-db`
-1. Then connect with the envoy proxy via localhost on port 80
+1. Then connect with the envoy-proxy via `localhost:4000`